neoforged/.github/primers/1.21.2/index.md

         - `onRemoval` - A method that gets called when the entity is removed.
         - `cancelLerp` - Stops any lerped movement.
         - `forceSetRotation` - Sets the rotation of the entity.
+        - `isControlledByClient` - Returns whether the entity is controlled by client inputs.
     - `EntityType`
         - `getDefaultLootTable` now returns an `Optional` in case the loot table is not present
         - `$Builder#noLootTable` - Sets the entity type to have no loot spawn on death.